Shashank-Vinoo/Diversity8/README.md

 ## Testbench usage

 Run all tests from the tb directory, `cd tb`
-Due to different file endings on WSL and MacOS, use `runw` for running on Windows and `runm` for running on Mac.
-This prevents the need to run `dos2unix` to fix them.

 ---